winklerrr/awesome/README.md

-# The Awesome Repo - Awesome Cheatsheets, Dotfiles & Notes!
+# The Awesome Repo
+## Awesome Dotfiles, Cheatsheets & More!

 Keep in mind: